 Make the Entire Event Inclusive and Enjoyable

-When planning social functions and meals, include personal assistants and interpreters at no additional cost.
+When planning social functions and meals, you must allow individuals to bring personal assistance at no additional cost if needed as an accommodation.
 All participants should also be able to sit in the same area.
-If there’s a buffet, have servers available to assist, since buffets can be particularly difficult for persons with mobility or visual impairments.
+If there is a buffet, have servers available to assist, since buffets can be particularly difficult for persons with mobility or visual impairments.
 If outside entertainment or transportation is on the agenda, make sure it is accessible to all participants.

 Conduct an on-site visit to the event facility to determine if there are barriers to accessibility.
-Even when a facility says it complies with the Americans with Disabilities Act, you need to check to ensure that there are no last-minute surprises.
-Consider barriers that may affect those with a wide range of impairments (e.g., visual, hearing, and mobility) in a wide range of areas, including:
+Even when a facility says it complies with the ADA, you need to check to ensure that there are no last-minute surprises.
+Consider barriers that may affect those with a wide range of disabilities (e.g., visual, hearing, and mobility) in a wide range of areas, including:

 - Entrances and interior doorways: width, ramps, automatic door openers